Email firstname.lastname@example.org to reach all of us.

 I was not a fan of reading when I was younger, it took me a long time to figure out that I could do it at my own pace and actually enjoy it.
 Once I learned how cool reading was, I wanted to share my discovery with everyone.
 As a librarian I get to do just that!
 Books unite people.
 Reading builds understanding of those different from ourselves and opens our eyes to realities we might otherwise miss.
 Take a chance and read anything and everything libraries have to offer, as Arthur taught us “having fun isn’t hard when you’ve got a library card!”

-Allison Smith, Library Assistant
+Jill Nadeau, Library Assistant

 Pam Kaplan, Archives Assistant